-Over a 43 year span, our student population has grown and their needs have changed.
-Currently the BCSC provides academic advising and support, leadership development and training for approximately 25 Black Voluntary Student Organizations (BVSOs).
-The BCSC supports the African American Staff Group (AASG), community service outreach, and various cultural and educational programs.
+Over a 50 year span, our student population has grown and their needs have changed.
+Currently, the Black Community Services Center provides advising and support, leadership development and training for over 20 Black Voluntary Student Organizations (BVSOs).
+The BCSC also supports the Black Staff Alliance (BSA), community service outreach, and various cultural and educational programs.

 Cultural Organizations | Support Organizations | Political Organizations | Performing Arts Organizations | Publications | Greek Letter Organizations | Pre-Professional Organizations | Graduate Student Organizations

 Stanford's Black Student Union (BSU) is a social, cultural,and political organization primarily concerned with the continual improvement of life for Black students at Stanford.
 Originally founded in 1967, the BSU has been instrumental in spurring many imaginative changes in the Black community.